 You may not be working the same hours as your team, but your success will be determined by your results.
-Make sure you still outline quarterly KPIs with your team, and send weekly emails on your completed deliverables.
+Make sure you still outline quarterly KPIs with your team and send weekly emails on your completed deliverables.

-5. Work in a Productive, Clean Space
+5. Work in a Productive, Neat Space

 6. Take Breaks